compTAG/t4ds-teaching/_posts/2023-05-01-contributing.md

 2. Linking to an image on the internet within the assets of this website
 3. Linking to an image using relative path within the directory.

-In our experience, options 1 and 2 are preferable, as option 3 (relative paths) is often inconsistent and dependent on unknown build settings, the chosen theme, various versions of jekyll, and perhaps even the weather.
+In our experience, options 1 and 2 are preferable, as option 3 (relative path) is often inconsistent and dependent on unknown build settings, the chosen theme, various versions of jekyll, and perhaps even the weather.